 The cake is made of flour and added some more egg, pork, and dried beef.
 And then, with a special method, it is pressed between 2 pieces of aluminum plates on a charcoal stove.

-Banh ep is served with few herbs, a slice of lemon, cucumber, and fish sauce for anyone want the flavor to be stronger.
+Banh ep is served with a few herbs, a slice of lemon, cucumber, and fish sauce for anyone wants the flavor to be stronger.
 This street food is suitable for a group of friends gathering and chatting while enjoying the cake.